Don’t ignore gardening pain. It could signal something serious

-- Avoid the heat of the day.
-Even in the fall, some days can get warmer than you might expect.
-The high humidity in Delaware paired with a warmer day could put you at risk for heat exhaustion or worse*.
+- Avoid the heat of the day: We have high humidity in Delaware.
+High heat and humidity together can put you at risk for heat exhaustion or worse*.

-- Relax at the end of the day: Once you are finished working in the garden, go inside and enjoy a warm shower or bath to relax your muscles.
-Remember to stretch again and take it easy for the rest of the evening.
+- Relax at the end of the day: Once you are finished working in the garden, go inside and enjoy a hot shower or bath.
+Remember to stretch again.

-* If you, a friend or family member, experiences dizziness, difficulty speaking or breathing, heart palpitations, chest pain or a fever, after working hard outdoors, call 911 immediately.
-It could be heat exhaustion, heat stroke, heart attack, or a stroke.
+* If you, or a friend or family member have been working hard in the garden on a hot day and begin experiencing symptoms such as dizziness or loss of consciousness, difficulty in speaking or breathing, heart palpitations, chest pain or stiffness, and a fever, it could be heat exhaustion, heat stroke, a stroke or a heart attack.
+Call 911.